INCIDENTS CROWDED WITH LIFE

-One Monday morning, in the late Spring of 1971, I was sitting in my work area, eating a cheese sandwich my mum had packed for me.
+One Monday morning, in the early Summer of 1971, I was sitting in my work area, eating a cheese sandwich my mum had packed for me.
 The strains of the amazing new Roy Harper album, Stormcock, which I’d bought that weekend and brought in to play to everyone, sailed gloriously around the room.
 Over Roy’s and Jimmy Page’s astonishing guitar playing, I heard the heavy tread of Doc Martin boots thudding past.
 Not used to such definite footfall here, I peered out around my screen and saw a stocky short-haired chap in a billowing white cotton shirt, walking purposefully to the far end of the art room.
 His red braces held up white baggy trousers over the black boots.

 Sitting down with his back to us, he began setting out his paints, brushes and pencils with great consideration.
 ‘What a lovely back that man has,’ I thought as he began sketching away at what looked like a Hockney-esque line drawing.

 “That’s Anthony,” Anita in the next work area said, emphasising the ‘th’ in his name.

 She wandered into my area with a coffee, a knowing look, and sat down.

 “Never Antony, and whatever you do, do not call him Tony.”

 “So who is he, this Anthony?”